JSONX Manual

 getReactFunctionComponent takes three arguments:

-2. functionBody which is a string for the Function component (if you are using hooks or want to expose props from inside of your components, assign the props you want to make available to an exposeprops variable)
+reactComponentwhich contains the JXM JSON for rendering the Function Component.functionBodywhich is a string for the Function component (if you are using hooks or want to expose props from inside of your components, assign the props you want to make available to anexposepropsvariable)optionsused to customizegetReactFunctionComponent.

 const hookFunctionComponent = jsonx._jsonxComponents.getReactFunctionComponent(